wizeline/wize-docs/interview-process/engineers/on-site/markdown.md

   - Images
   - Tables
   - Horizontal Rule
-- The output has to be HTML whether in a file in case of the console app or on the screen for the web app.
+- Expected output:
+  - HTML as text for desktop/command line applications
+  - Browser preview for web applications

 ### [2-part onsite](https://github.com/wizeline/wize-docs/blob/master/interview-process/engineers/on-site/README.md#2-part)

 - Candidate will get 5 rules to start with.
-Depending on the rules chosen, we will add more and try to see 2 things: how easy is to add more rules (extending from the ones already written) and add more that are not related.
+Depending on the rules chosen, we will add more and try to see 2 things: how easy it is to add more rules (extending from the ones already written) and add more that are not related.
+- The 5 rules will be chosen based on the [Relation between rules](#relation-between-rules) & following the next rules:
+  - 3 rules from Group 1
+  - 1 rule from Group 2
+  - 1 rule from Group 3 or 4

 ### [4-hour onsite](https://github.com/wizeline/wize-docs/blob/master/interview-process/engineers/on-site/README.md#4-hour)

 - Candidate will get 3 rules to implement.
-They will be able add more rules if they have time.
+They will be able to add more rules if they have time.
+- The 3 rules will be chosen based on the [Relation between rules](#relation-between-rules) & following the next rules:
+  - 2 rules from Group 1
+  - 1 rule from Group 2 or 3
-- Adding more rules will be considered as BONUS points.
+- If the candidate adds more rules, those will be considered BONUS points.

 #### Exclusions/Restrictions